Queen Elizabeth attends Chelsea Flower Show for 48th time

 Apart from the Queen, several other members of the Royal Family attended the Flower Show, including the Duke of Edinburgh, the Princess Royal, the Earl and Countess of Wessex, Princess Alexandra, the Duchess of Gloucester, and the Prince and Princess Michael of Kent.Filed under British Royals

-Tagged Elizabeth II, Elizabeth II's Diamond Jubilee, Fashion, Flower Show, Hats, Jewellery.
+Tagged Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, Fashion, Flower Show, Hats, Jewellery.